mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/Routing/routing.md

 <img src="./RE3.png" width="250" />&nbsp;

-The export of a route track generates a .gpx file in the directory ./MGMapViewer/track/gpx.
+The save action of a route track generates a .gpx file in the directory MGMapViewer/track/gpx.
 The filename has the structure \<date>_\<time>_MarkerRoute.gpx.
 This gpx file contains the track points from the calculated route.
 But additionally it contains the points used for route calculation as way points.